 Essentially, the bail process is this.
 After a defendant has been booked, they can sometimes post pail right after (if it’s a less serious crime) or wait until their bail hearing (that usually happens within 48 hours).
 A judge decides how much bail the defendant must pay to be released, the money acting as a kind of insurance that the defendant will show up to all their court sessions.
 The defendant can pay bail in a variety of ways, but if they don’t show up for their trial, that bail amount is forfeited.

-While some are used more than others, here are the most common types of bail.
+While some are used more than others,

 Like the name describes, a cash bail means that the defendant (or family or friends) pays the full bail in cash.
 This varies by state, but some places will accept alternate forms of payment, like check or credit card.
 If the defendant shows up to all the court hearings they were scheduled for, their cash bail is refunded to them in full (minus small court fees).
 If they skip out on their court sessions, the entire cash bail is forfeited to the court.